Origin of the Armenians: Prehistoric cultures

 There is evidence of Neolithic, Chalcolithic, and Bronze Age cultures in lands historically and presently inhabited by Armenian people, dating to about 4000 BC.
 Archaeological surveys in 2010 and 2011 at the Areni-1 cave complex have resulted in the discovery of the world's earliest known leather shoe, skirt, and wine-producing facility.

-From 2200 BC to 1600 BC, the Trialeti-Vanadzor culture flourished in Armenia, southern Georgia, and northeastern Turkey.
-It has been speculated that this was an Indo-European culture.
+From 2200 BC to 1600 BC, the Trialeti–Vanadzor culture flourished in Armenia, southern Georgia, and northeastern Turkey.
+It has been speculated that this was an Indo-European culture. and that it could have been Proto-Armenian-speaking.
 Other possibly related cultures were spread throughout the Armenia Highlands during this time, namely in the Aragats and Lake Sevan regions.

-Armani & Subartu
+Armani and Subartu

 Early 20th-century scholars suggested that the name "Armenia" may have possibly been recorded for the first time on an inscription which mentions Armani (or Armânum) together with Ibla, from territories conquered by Naram-Sin (2300 BC) identified with an Akkadian colony in the current region of Diyarbekir; however, the precise locations of both Armani and Ibla are unclear.
 Some modern researchers have placed Armani (Armi) in the general area of modern Samsat, and have suggested it was populated, at least partially, by an early Indo-European-speaking people.
 Today, the Modern Assyrians (who traditionally speak Neo-Aramaic, not Akkadian) refer to the Armenians by the name Armani.
 Thutmose III of Egypt, in the 33rd year of his reign (1446 BCE), mentioned as the people of "Ermenen", claiming that in their land "heaven rests upon its four pillars".
 Armenia is possibly connected to Mannaea, which may be identical to the region of Minni mentioned in The Bible.
 However, what all these attestations refer to cannot be determined with certainty.